WQgcx/wqgcx.github.io/index.md

 ## Courses

 Here are my [study notes](https://wqgcx.github.io/courses/).
-Download for free.
+Available for research and non-commercial purposes only.

 ## Contact Me